glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 Because as much as people can bond over a shared adventure, it’s the times where you supported each other that show the true strength of your friendship.

-So, was there a time when the groom’s support or advice helped you to navigate a difficult situation or tough period in your life?
+So, was there a time when the Groom’s support or advice helped you to navigate a difficult situation or tough period in your life?

 It’s possible they don’t realise how much you valued their help in those moments.
 Your speech is a great opportunity for a heartfelt public thank you.

-Yes, people will expect the best man speech to be lighthearted in tone, but a minute or two of sincerity can give your speech real depth and leave a lasting impression on your friend.
+Yes, people will expect the Best Man speech to be lighthearted in tone, but a minute or two of sincerity can give your speech real depth and leave a lasting impression on your friend.

 And while we’re in a slightly more serious frame of mind…

 ## Q: What do you appreciate most about him?

-Guests will expect to hear about some of the groom’s less admirable personal qualities and his more foolhardy decisions.
+Guests will expect to hear about some of the Groom’s less admirable personal qualities and his more foolhardy decisions.

-Those topics are ripe for humour and guests will want to laugh at the groom’s expense — it’s part of the tradition of the best man speech.
+Those topics are ripe for humour and guests will want to laugh at the Groom’s expense — it’s part of the tradition of the Best Man speech.

-**However, it’s important to add balance by highlighting some of the groom’s best qualities too.**
+**However, it’s important to add balance by highlighting some of the Groom’s best qualities too.**

-Taking a moment to sincerely praise the groom's best qualities helps to balance out the ribbing you’ll give him elsewhere in this speech and help to answer the question: why is this person such a valued friend?
+Taking a moment to sincerely praise the Groom's best qualities helps to balance out the ribbing you’ll give him elsewhere in this speech and help to answer the question: why is this person such a valued friend?

 Maybe it’s his generosity, or his sense of humour.
 Maybe it’s his loyalty or his thoughtfulness.
 Maybe he’s a good listener and always offers sound advice.